2711-bharath/JavaScript/README.md

 RegExp are regular expression which are used to find or show a pattern in text.

+**Syntax** -

+var pattern = new RegExp(pattern,attributes);
+var pattern = /pattern/attributes

+pattern is string that specifies pattern of regular expression

+* **Modifiers** -

+    We have 3 types of modifiers - g : it performs a global match i : it performs case-insensitive matching
+    m : It performs multiline matching

+* **Brackets** -

+    [abc] : Finds any character between the brackets.
+    [^abc] : Finds any character NOT between the brackets.
+    [0-9] : Finds any digits between the brackets.
+    [^0-9] : Finds any non-digit NOT between the brackets.

+* **METACHARACTERs** -

+    w - It looks for a word character
+    W - It finds a non-word character d - It finds a digit
+    D - It finds a non digit character s - It finds a whitespace character
+    S - It finds a non-whitespace character b - It finds a match at the beginning/end of a word B - It looks for a match, but not a the beggining/end of a word f - It finds a form feed character r - It finds a carriage return character v - It finds a vertical tab character t - It finds a tab character

+* **Quantifiers** -

+    here below it can be any character in place of a

+    a+ : it matches any string that contain atleast one a a* : it matches any string that contains zero or more occurrence of a a? : it matches any string that contains zero or one occurrence of a a{N} : it matches any string that contains a sequence of N a's a{N,M} : it matches any string that contains a sequence of  N to M a's a{N,} : it matches any string that contains a sequence of atleast N a's a$ : it matches any string a at the end of it

+* **Object Properties** -

+    constructor : Returns the function that creates the RegExp object's prototype global : Checks whether the "g" modifier is set ignoreCase : Checks whether the "i" modifier is set lastIndex : Specifies the index at which to start the next match multiline : Checks whether the "m" modifier is set

+* **Object Methods** -

+    Complie() : It compiles a regular expression exec() : It tests for a match in a string and returns the first match test() : It tests for a match in a string and return true or false toString() : it returns the string value of the regular expression

 ## Error Handling

 Error Handling is used to handle with javascript errors such as - EvalError,RangeError,SyntaxError,etc.